chapyter/chapyter/README.md

        It will call gpt-4-0613 to generate the python code for listing all the files in the folder, and execute the generated code automatically.
 In this case, this plugin serves as the interpreter that translates the natural language to python code and execute it.

 3. Examples:
-    - [examples/starter.ipynb](examples/01-quick-start.ipynb) A starter notebook illustrating the basic functions of `chapyter`.
+    - [examples/01-quick-start.ipynb](examples/01-quick-start.ipynb) illustrates the basic functions of `chapyter`, including how to use the magic command `%%chat`
+    - [examples/02-configure-chapyter.ipynb](examples/02-configure-chapyter.ipynb) shows how to customize `chapyter`:
+        - Use different default models (e.g., gpt-3.5-turbo instead of gpt-4)
+        - Use different types of API (now we support use the default OpenAI API or the Azure OpenAI API)

 ## Development Notes